marksie1988/dotfiles/.github/README.md

 This repository contains dotfiles that I use within my development environments.

-I utilise Fish as the shell and neovim as the text editor, I also have various plugins that improve the visualisation of fish.
+I utilise Zsh as the shell, starship for the looks and multiple other enhancements.

 </td>
 </tr>